Guide to what’s on in London in July 2018

 - Now until June 2019 : Sculpture In The City 2018/2019

 Free public art exhibition, bringing contemporary pieces to the streets and spaces of the City of London.
 At various sites around the Square Mile.
 Nearest stations: Fenchurch Street, Monument or Liverpool Street.
 For more information and a map of the artworks, visit the City Of London’s official website.
 Check out Metro Girl’s gallery of this year’s exhibition.

 For a guide to London’s pop-up summer cinemas, click here.

-Posted on 29 June 2018, in Art, Entertainment, Families, Festivals, London and tagged July 2018, london, school holidays, summer 2018, Things to do in London, Travel, What's On Guide.
+Posted on 29 Jun 2018, in Art, Entertainment, Families, Festivals, London and tagged July 2018, London, school holidays, summer 2018, Things to do in London, Travel, What's On Guide.
 Bookmark the permalink.
 19 Comments.